Interact with the Data

 Population trends will shape future need for services and initiatives:

-- In-migration is driving overall population growth in Lincoln, particularly among those 18 to 24 years of age
+• People moving into Lincoln is driving overall population growth, particularly among those 18 to 24 years of age.

 Helping Lincoln Prosper